nitrogenlabs/rip-hunter/README.md

 #### JS utilities for GraphQL

-RipHunter is a small utility to parse objects formatted for GraphQL requests.
-It will also use fetch to send query and mutation requests, returning a promise.
+RipHunter is a small utility to parse objects formatted for GraphQL requests as well as use fetch to send query and mutation requests, returning a promise.
 Some helpers include sending an authorization token as well as custom headers.

 [![npm version](https://img.shields.io/npm/v/rip-hunter.svg?style=flat-square)](https://www.npmjs.com/package/rip-hunter)